rabbitmq/rabbitmq-website/site/classic-queues.md

 as operate differently regarding the embedding of small messages in the index.

-Version 1 is the default and the historical implementation of classic queues.
+Version 1 is the default and the original implementation of classic queues.
 The index in version 1 uses a combination of a journal and segment files.
 When reading messages from segment files it loads an entire segment file in memory, which can lead to memory issues